Welcome to week 1 🙂

-Both Lord and Sproxton entered the commercial world at an early age – selling hand drawn animations to the BBC.
-They are now responsible for an internaitional group who create feature length films, adverts and video games.
+Both Lord and Sproxton entered the commercial world at an early age – selling hand-drawn animations to the BBC.
+They are now responsible for an international group that create feature-length films, adverts and video games.
 They also make millions in revenue from merchandise and licencing rights.

 This is a really nice idea.
 The employees become even more

 if the company makes money, so do they.
-It also allows the business to continue with its core beliefs an ideals still in place.
+It also allows the business to continue with its core beliefs and ideals still in place.

-It feels like Lord and Sproxton are lookin to take a step back from their creation, but still want to see it succeed.
-Their hearts and souls have gone into this business and it’s easy to imagine why they dont want it to end.
+It feels like Lord and Sproxton are looking to take a step back from their creation, but still want to see it succeed.
+Their hearts and souls have gone into this business and it’s easy to imagine why they don’t want it to end.

 After creating an animated world of clay, the creators want their legacy to live on for many years to come.
 By sharing it with the people who have helped craft it, they believe the ‘voice, culture, references and humour will stand the test of time.